 Lets face it… no one is going to purchase your landscape photos if they cannot find them.
 This is particularly true if you are in business of photography and if you have a large collection of landscape photos.
 Between Varina and myself, we have several hundred images on our websites; each one of these images is key worded and searchable.
 If you go to my gallery at photos.jaypatelphotography.com you can search using keywords like country, state, terrain features (such as waterfalls, mountains, lakes), seasons, and more.
 This makes it extremely easy for our clients to find images on our websites, especially if they are looking for a specific type of landscape photos.

 #5 – Your camera skills are still important

 You can see exquisite details, colors, and sharpness in all the photos chosen by for the Wiengarten calendar.
 The work of capturing great landscape photos starts with your camera skills.
 Some of the techniques used for these photos include hyperfocal distance, automated bracketing, manual bracketing, selecting the correct shutter speed, using histogram to determine the ideal exposure, and more.
 Getting it right in-camera requires field work as well as a good dose of creativity.

-The next time you want to create photos that sell, look beyond golden hours or limitation of your equipment.
+The next time you want to create landscape photos that sell, look beyond golden hours or limitation of your equipment.
 Instead, focus on developing your camera skills and creativity to capture stunning photos.
-Feel free to share your the lessons learned in the comments below.
+Feel free to share the lessons learned about business of photography in the comments below.